 On average, the process takes about 4 to 6 weeks to complete, assuming all documents are in order.
 RBI approval usually takes 2–3 weeks, and the rest involves ROC registration, PAN/TAN applications, and bank setup.
 The timeline may vary if extra clarifications are needed or if government approval is required.

 Yes, 100%.
 The branch cannot operate without the RBI’s approval.
-The application goes through an Authorized Dealer bank, which forwards your Form FNC to the RBI.
+The application is processed through an Authorized bank, which forwards your Form FNC to the RBI.
 After reviewing your financials, purpose, and background, the RBI gives its official go-ahead for the branch office setup.

 Absolutely.
-A branch office is allowed to hire local as well as foreign employees.
+A branch office is permitted to hire both local and foreign employees.
 However, Indian labor laws apply, so you’ll need to comply with PF, TDS, professional tax, and employee contracts.
 Salaries paid in India are taxable and must be reported as part of your compliance filings.

 It’s taxed like a domestic business on the income it earns in India.
 The applicable corporate tax rate depends on the nature of services and other factors.
 It must also file annual returns and undergo audits.
 Taxes must be paid before profits can be repatriated to the parent company abroad.